chuanw101/note-taker/README.md

 type "npm install" in terminal to install dependencies, required for this program to work

 ## Usage
-type "npm start" in terminal to run server, go to http://localhost:3000 to view the site alternatively just go to deployed link
+type "npm start" in terminal to run server, go to http://localhost:3000 to view the site<br>
+alternatively just go to deployed link

 ## Contribution